robertavram-md/UOHI_PCI_Log/README.md

 # UOHI_PCI_Log
 ## How to

+0) Get your PCI data from Richard Jung (`rjung@ottawaheart.ca`) as an EXCEL SPREADSHEET *.XLSX file.
+Make sure you save the file without a password so that the Terminal can open it (Open it in Excel -> Go to File - > Passwords and type the current password, then under 'New Password' leave the field empty)

 ### On MACOS
-0) Get your PCI data from Richard Jung as an XLSX file.
-Make sure you save the file without a password so that the Terminal can open it (Open it in Excel -> Go to File - > Passwords and type the current password, then under 'New Password' leave the field empty)

 1) Install Github
 https://gist.github.com/derhuerst/1b15ff4652a867391f03